Los Altos Town Crier: History

-In 2019, three employees and Los Altos businessman Dennis Young bought the Town Crier from longtime publishers Paul and Liz Nyberg.
-The new ownership team, LATC Media Inc, includes Co-Publishers Dennis Young and Howard Bischoff, Vice President of Operations Chris Redden and Vice President of Sales and Marketing Kathy Lera.
+In 1993, Tribune Co. closed the Peninsula Times Tribune, putting the Los Altos Town Crier, Cupertino Courier and Mountain View Town Crier at risk of closure.
+But the three free weekly papers were saved when Paul and Liz Nyberg purchased them.
+In 2019, three employees and Los Altos businessman Dennis Young bought the Town Crier from the Nybergs.
+The new ownership team, LATC Media Inc, included co-publishers Dennis Young and Howard Bischoff, Vice President of Operations Chris Redden and Vice President of Sales and Marketing Kathy Lera.